iip-ecosphere/platform/platform/examples/examples.python/README.md

 See [Platform configuration](../../configuration/configuration) for details on the state of the generation and the required version of EASy-Producer (at least from the day of the last commit of this example).
 If the configuration meta model shall be updated, add `-Dunpack.force=true`.

+## Build process profiling

+This example contains `maven-profiler` as build process extension.
+By default it is switched off in `.mvn/maven.config`.
+If it disturbs building for some reason, you may locally remove the profiler from `.mvn/extensions.xml`.

 ## Legacy build approach

 The following build steps are still there and replaced by the single build step `mvn install`.
 These lecacy build steps may be removed in future revisions.